Amos 5

 Hate the Evil, and Love the Good

-- Micah 6:8and what doth the LORD require of thee, but to do justly, and to love mercy, and to walk humbly with thy God?The same demand as verses 14-15 - that God requires justice and mercy of the heart, not ritual.
+- Micah 6:8and what doth the LORD require of thee, but to do justly, and to love mercy, and to walk humbly with thy God?The same demand as verses 14-15 - that God requires justice and mercy of the heart, running deeper than ritual observance.

 - Isaiah 1:17Learn to do well; seek judgment, relieve the oppressed, judge the fatherless, plead for the widow.The concrete justice of verse 15 spelled out - defending the very ones the powerful turn aside.